rammanoj/JS/JS.md

 The interaction of JS with the web pages can be done with DOM.
 There is a JS DOM API through which the elements in the HTML page can be manipulated.
 The DOM can also be accessed via many other languages.

-`document.querySelector()` selects stuff in similar manner to CSS.
+`document.querySelector()` selects elements in similar manner to CSS.
 But it returns only the first occurrence of the element.

 The selected element can be modified in two different ways: